Nobreakfast/UniP/README.md

     - `InOutNode`: Node for conv, linear, and bundle parameters
     - `OutOutNode`: Node for bn, ln, gn, and dwconv
     - `InInNode`: Node for add, sub, mul, and div
-    - `RemapNode`: Node for concat, and split
+    - `RemapNode`: Node for concat, split, and slice
-    - `ChangeNode`: Node for reshape, permute, expand, transpose, and matmul
+    - `ChangeNode`: Node for reshape, permute, expand, transpose, matmul, and upsample
     - `DummyNode`: Node for dummy input and output
     - `ActivationNode`: Node for activation
     - `PoolNode`: Node for adaptive pooling, max pooling, and average pooling